 - visiting the school – via appointment or attend an Open Day

-- Looking at the school website and prospectus
+- looking at the school website, social media Facebook and Twitter page and prospectus

 - reading the school’s most recent Ofsted Reports